Thanksgiving Stuffing Recipe

 Norma Jean’s Thanksgiving Stuffing Recipe was always the hit of the party during my childhood.
 This family recipe combines crusty bread, shredded chicken, sautéed veggies, seasonings including sage, and a broth to bring it all together.

-Overhead shot of a casserole of Thanksgiving stuffing with chicken.
+A large casserole of baked Thanksgiving dressing with chicken.

 Norma Jean’s Dressing